Herominer8/do.py-project/README.md

-This is a command automation script that helps you do your job faster with any operation system just read the "How To Use?" and use this tool easily
+a command automation script that helps you do your job faster with any operation system just read the "How To Use?" and use this tool easily